 - 1/2 teaspoon black pepper

 - 2 tablespoons vegetable oil

 - 1 small red, white or yellow onion (slice into thin wedges)

-- 2 teaspoons salt
+- 2 teaspoons granulated sugar

-- 1 teaspoon pepper
+- 1/4 teaspoon black pepper

 - In large bowl, marinate beef with sugar, salt, black pepper, and minced garlic for at least one hour at room temperature or overnight in fridge for best results.

 - In a large skillet, heat up vegetable oil on medium high.
 Add half of the beef cubes and sear on all sides by shaking beef until medium rare.
 No more than 2-3 minutes total.
 Transfer to a bowl and repeat with other half.

 - To the now empty skillet, add butter.
 Once melted, add onions and garlic.
 Sautee until fragrant (about 1-2 minutes).
 Add soy sauce, fish sauce, honey, rice vinegar and sugar.
 Cook the mixture for about 2-3 minutes.